PurdueRCAC/halcyon/app/Modules/Listeners/README.md

-## Groups Module
+## Listeners Module

-Handle management of groups.
+Handle management of event listeners.
+This allows for enabling, disabling, and setting options on listeners.